Ms. Ivey (82) and Journey (105) welcome each other to the March

-The March for Justice is an undertaking by the Alliance of Families for Justice–NY (AFJ-NY) to bring attention to human rights abuses in New York State prisons and jails.
-The March will start in New York City on August 26, 2017, and culminate in a press conference and rally in Albany on Sept.
+The March for Justice was an undertaking by the Alliance of Families for Justice–NY (AFJ-NY) to bring attention to human rights abuses in New York State prisons and jails.
+The March began in New York City on August 26, 2017, and culminated in a press conference and rally in Albany on Sept.
 13, 2017, the anniversary of the 1971 Attica uprising and massacre.
 Read the March for Justice Executive Summary.

 Day 1, Sat.
 August 26: Harlem→Bronx

 Day 2, Sun., August 27: Bronx→Yonkers

 Day 5, Weds., August 30: Tarrytown→Ossining

 Day 7, Fri., Sept.
 1: Peekskill→Cold Spring

 Day 9, Sun., Sept.
 3: Newburgh→Poughkeepsie.
 Get flyer.

 Day 10, Mon., Sept.
 4: Poughkeepsie→New Paltz.
 Get flyer.